zacharyy/CS480Young/README.md

 ### Create your own Branch
 **NEVER make changes directly to the master br!!!**
 ```
-git checkout -b {branch name}
+git checkout -b {Branch Name}
 ```
 ##### Branch naming convention goes as First Initial, Last Initial, Changes you will make to the Branch
-##### i.e for a person named Brian Zabo working on adding graphics the branch should be named
+##### i.e for a person named John Smith working on adding graphics the branch should be named JS-AddGraphics
 ****

 ### Editing your Branch
 Verify you are on your branch.
 From here on, any changes you make will affect only this branch.
 If you switch to the Master branch ```git checkout master```, git will automatically swap out the files and revert back to the state that the Master branch was in.
-Your changes to the other branch will also be saved and those files will be restored once you switch back to that branch ```git checkout BZ-Graphics```
+Your changes to the other branch will also be saved and those files will be restored once you switch back to that branch ```git checkout {Branch Name}```

 ### Saving changes to your branch
 ```
-Git add . # If files deleted a -A may be necessary
+git add . # If files deleted a -A may be necessary
 git commit -m "Breif description of changes made"
 git push origin {Branch Name}
 ```